Learn about troubleshooting steps that you might find helpful if you run intoproblems using Google Kubernetes Engine (GKE).

 Authentication and authorization errors when connecting to GKE clusters

-command in yourGKE cluster from a local environment.
+This issue might occur when you try to run a kubectl command in yourGKE cluster from a local environment.
 The command fails anddisplays an error message, usually with HTTP status code 401 (Unauthorized).

 The cause of this issue might be one of the following:

-authentication plugin is not correctlyinstalled or configured. - You lack the permissions to connect to the cluster API server and run
+• You lack the permissions to connect to the cluster API server and runkubectl commands.

 To diagnose the cause, do the following: